icelandic-lt/text-cleaner/README.md

     punct_set=[],                        # list of punctuation marks set to preserve preserve_string=[],                  # list of strings forbidden to strip or convert preserve_emojis=False,               # if True, preserve emojis
-    clean_emoji=False,                   # if True, convert emojis to their text description delete_labelled_translations=False,  # if True, delete all labelled translations )
+    clean_emojis=False,                  # if True, convert emojis to their text description delete_labelled_translations=False,  # if True, delete all labelled translations )